Loose yourself in the neighborhoods of Stay Shaandaar

 c) The Mai Sewan Bazaar started early in the era of Maharaja Ranjit Singh.
 This bazaar had shops of drafting material, printing presses, sweets shops, bookshops.

-d) Jhootha Bazaar was popular among women for embroidery, lace work, Punjabi juttis, artificial jewelry.
+d) Jhootha Bazaar was popular among women for embroidery, lace work, Punjabi juttis, artificial jewellery.

 e) Katra Jaimal Singh Full of sarees and textiles.
-Also famous for handicrafts like phulkari and jewelry etc.
+Also famous for handicrafts like phulkari and jewellery etc.

-f) Guru Bazaar Famous for gold ornaments traditional Indian jewelry called ‘Jadau’ can be purchased from shops here.
+f) Guru Bazaar Famous for gold ornaments traditional Indian jewellery called ‘Jadau’ can be purchased from shops here.

 g) Kapda Bazaar Main shopping area of ladies.
 Dupattas, earning, salwar kameez, bangles etc are available from these shops.

 h) Mishri Bazaar- Famous for the variety of sharbats, pickles, murabba.
 This market is a hot spot during summers.

 i) Paparan Wala Bazar: Amritsar is famous worldwide for its papad and warian.

 j) Majith Mandi: Famous for dry fruits.

 k) Chure Wala Bazaar: The Punjabi bride is incomplete without red bangles called ‘Chura’.
 This market is famous for various designs of Chura and other bridal accessories.
 The shops also contain other materials required for various ceremonies during the marriage.